Get Answers To Common Auto Accident Questions In South Carolina

 If you have been injured or lost a loved one due to a drunk driver, the attorneys at the Law Offices of Kenneth E. Berger are here for you.
 We believe in protecting the legal rights of those who have been harmed, and we want to help you and your family begin the recovery process today.

-To talk about your situation with an experienced, caring legal professional, call us by phone, use our contact form to send an email, or click the live chat box on this page now to arrange a free consultation at our office.
+To talk about your situation with an experienced, caring legal professional, call us by phone, use our contact form to send an email, or start a chat with us now to arrange a free consultation at our office.
 We can also make arrangements to visit you if mobility is a problem after your accident, so reach out to us today get started.

 Is the outcome of my civil action against a drunk driver affected by a criminal case?